Powerbeats Pro vs. AirPods 2 Buyer's Guide

-Here's an at-a-glance comparison chart that gives a quick overview of the differences between the AirPods 2 and the Powerbeats Pro.
+Here's an at-a-glance comparison chart that gives a quick overview of the differences between the second-generation AirPods and the Powerbeats Pro.

-Apple's AirPods 2 and new Powerbeats Pro earbuds are clearly aimed at different target markets.
-While the AirPods 2 are for casual listening on a day to day basis, the more expensive Powerbeats Pro are designed for physical activity including sports, workouts, and more.
+Apple's second-generation AirPods and Powerbeats Pro earbuds are clearly aimed at different target markets.
+While the second-generation AirPods are designed for casual listening on a day to day basis, the more costly Powerbeats Pro are designed for vigorous physical activity including sports, workouts, and more.

 The AirPods are smaller and more convenient to carry and offer more convenient wireless charging methods, while the Powerbeats Pro offer longer battery life, superior sweat resistance, more color options, sound isolation, and potentially a different sound profile.

-Choosing between AirPods 2 and Powerbeats Pro will depend on how the AirPods fit in your ears - some people can't get a good fit with the one size fits all design -- and your budget.
+Choosing between the second-generation AirPods and Powerbeats Pro will depend on how the AirPods fit in your ears – some people can't get a good fit with the one size fits all design – and your budget.
 The Powerbeats Pro's earhooks and ear tips in multiple sizes will potentially offer a better fit and will certainly be the better option for people who need earbuds for physical activity.